Economy of Buffalo, New York: Other

+Historically, the windshield wiper maker Trico operated three major manufacturing facilities in Buffalo, but has since relocated operations to Mexico and moved its head office to Michigan.
+Trico Plant No. 1 was placed on the National Register of Historic Places in 2001.

-For many years, Buffalo was the nation's second-largest rail center, after Chicago.
-Peak traffic was reached during World War II, but declined soon after the war.
-Through the 1960s and 1970s freight traffic via Buffalo declined, air travel and the New York State Thruway took railway passengers away as well.
-By 1980, the rail hub in the city was gone.
+For many years, Buffalo was the nation's second-largest rail center.
+Peak traffic was reached during World War II, but declined significantly in the postwar era due to shifts toward air travel and the construction of the New York State Thruway.
+By 1980, the major rail hub operations in the city had ceased.

-Regionally based insurance companies that have maintained their headquarters in Buffalo, New York, include Merchants Insurance Group and Lawley Insurance.
-Merchants Insurance Group is a property and casualty insurance company that provides commercial, personal property, and casualty insurance throughout the Northeast and North Central United States.
-Lawley Insurance provides commercial insurance, employee benefits, risk management, and personal insurance.
+Regionally based insurance companies with headquarters in Buffalo include Merchants Insurance Group and Lawley Insurance.

-Some industry remains in Buffalo and its surrounding area in the 21st century.
-Ford maintains a stamping plant in South Buffalo.
-General Motors also runs the Tonawanda Engine plant by the Niagara River, and there are additional chemical and technology companies that continue to operate factories throughout the city and region.
-In addition, Tesla has partnered with Panasonic and New York State to operate Gigafactory 2 on the former Republic Steel site.
-The facility, which opened in 2017, manufactures photovoltaic modules for Tesla's SolarCity subsidiary and will gradually phase into manufacturing individual solar cells.
-It is the largest facility of its type in the Western Hemisphere.
-The current incarnation of Republic Steel still maintains a facility in nearby Blasdell.
+Some heavy industry remains in Buffalo and its surrounding area.
+Ford maintains a stamping plant in South Buffalo, and General Motors operates the Tonawanda Engine plant by the Niagara River.
+In addition, Tesla partnered with Panasonic and New York State to operate Gigafactory 2 on a former Republic Steel site.
+The facility manufactures photovoltaic modules and solar cells.
+The current incarnation of Republic Steel maintains a facility in nearby Blasdell.

-43 North is a venture capital startup competition funded from the Buffalo Billion program.
-It awards $5 million to its winners annually, while also offering them mentorship, workspace in the Buffalo Niagara Medical Campus, and tax incentives from the state of New York, among other benefits.
+The city also hosts 43 North, a venture capital startup competition funded by the state's Buffalo Billion program.
+It awards capital, mentorship, and workspace in the Buffalo Niagara Medical Campus to winners annually.